McKees Rocks, Pennsylvania: History

-The "Bottoms" neighborhood is the site of the 16-foot-high and 85-foot-diameter McKees Rocks Indian Mound, designated as a National Historic Landmark.
-In 1896, archeologists of the Carnegie Museum, established the year prior, partially excavated the McKees Rocks mound, unearthing over 30 graves.
+The "Bottoms" neighborhood is the site of the McKees Rocks Indian Mound, designated as a National Historic Landmark.
+In 1896, archaeologists of the Carnegie Museum partially excavated the mound, unearthing over 30 graves.
 Artifacts preserved from this excavation are the only parts of the mound that are intact today.
 A 1946 initiative to turn the mound into a national park petered out.
 By the 1950s, a large portion of the mound had fallen into the Ohio river.
 In 2001, an initiative to erect a historic marker was started, and on May 18, 2002, a Pennsylvania Historical Marker was dedicated at the base of the bluff.
 In the late 2000s, a disagreement over the remains moved from the mound was reported in local news.
 Industrial development, including a quarry and a cement plant have reduced the remainder and there is no public access today.

 McKees Rocks was the site of one of the pivotal labor conflicts of the early 20th century, the 1909 McKees Rocks Strike.
 In the summer and early fall of 1909, some 5,000 workers of the Pressed Steel Car Company's plant at McKees Rocks went on strike, joined by 3,000 others who worked for the Standard Steel Car Company of Butler and others in New Castle.
 The strike, led by organizers of the Industrial Workers of the World (IWW), was repressed by armed security guards and the state militia, resulting in at least a dozen deaths.
 The conflict involved participants on both sides.

 In 1940, three decapitated bodies were found in boxcars in McKees Rocks during a routine train inspection.
 The train cars had apparently come from Youngstown.
 In fact, throughout the 1920s, various dismembered and decapitated bodies were recovered in or around the nearby swamp areas of New Castle and McKees Rocks.
 Despite similarities to a series of murders that had occurred in Cleveland during the same time period, the murders were never solved or officially connected to the killings in Ohio.

 The multimillion-dollar, 40000 sqft Father Ryan Cultural Arts Center opened in 2008, at 420 Chartiers Avenue, adjacent to the F.O.R.
 Sto-Rox Library (at 500 Chartiers Avenue).
 It offers many creative and performing arts courses to the public.